Ayakhedr/pneumonia-detection-using-densenet121/README.md

 This project demonstrates practical experience with:

-- Deep Learning
+* Deep Learning
-- Medical Image Classification
+* Medical Image Classification
-- Convolutional Neural Networks
+* Convolutional Neural Networks
-- Transfer Learning
+* Transfer Learning
-- DenseNet121
+* DenseNet121
-- PyTorch
+* PyTorch
-- Torchvision
+* Torchvision
-- Image preprocessing
+* Image preprocessing
-- Custom Dataset and DataLoader
+* Custom Dataset and DataLoader
-- Class imbalance handling
+* Class imbalance handling
-- Model fine-tuning
+* Model fine-tuning
-- Learning-rate scheduling
+* Learning-rate scheduling
-- Early stopping
+* Early stopping
-- Model checkpointing
+* Model checkpointing
-- Classification metrics
+* Classification metrics
-- Confusion matrix analysis
+* Confusion matrix analysis
-- Test-set inference
+* Test-set inference

 ## Disclaimer

 This project is intended for **educational and research purposes only**.

-The model should not be used as a substitute for professional medical diagnosis or clinical decision-making.
+It is not intended for clinical diagnosis or to replace professional medical judgment.